Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Throughout the ride, I worried that the worn roads along the route, the rough ones entering the orchards, and the leaves and pine cones I rode over might flat one of my tires.

 But since they have a cotton casing, they wear faster than most tubeless tires, right?
-While we’ve found that true with the cotton Veloflex Corsa Race TLR tires, that’s not been our experience with these Vittorias.
+While we’ve found that true with cotton clinchers and the cotton tubeless Veloflex Corsa Race TLR, that’s not been our experience with these Vittorias.

-Given their price, the race-day riding experience they give you, and how hard it is not to think of all cotton tires as fragile, it’s natural to think you should save these for your fastest days on the smoothest surfaces.
+Given its price, the race-day riding experience it gives you, and how hard it is not to think of all cotton tires as fragile, it’s natural to think you should save these for your fastest days on the smoothest surfaces.

 I get it, and I won’t blame you if you want to do that.
 Me?
 I haven’t taken them off the wheels I love to ride when I’m not testing others or when it’s time to show up for a fast group ride.